Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition

 as long as $| \rho_0 | < \sqrt{2}/2$.

 If $\rho_0 \beta_0 + \gamma_0 < 0$, the real part of the eigenvalues of $\Pi_0$ is decreasing on the real part of the eigenvalues of $W_0$.
+Since the dominant eigenvalue for $W_0$ will be real and thus the one with the largest real part, we only need to focus on the real part of the eigenvalues.
 Consequently, the eigenvector corresponding to the eigenvalue of $W_0$ with the largest real part will correspond to the eigenvalue of $\Pi_0$ with the smallest real part.
-If, on the other hand, $\rho_0 \beta_0 + \gamma_0 > 0$ the eigenvector corresponding to the eigenvalue of $W_0$ with the largest real part will correspond to the eigenvalue of $\Pi_0$ with the largest real part.
+If, on the other hand, $\rho_0 \beta_0 + \gamma_0 > 0$, the eigenvector corresponding to the eigenvalue of $W_0$ with the largest real part will correspond to the eigenvalue of $\Pi_0$ with the largest real part.
 Since that eigenvector is the unique eigenvector that can be chosen to have strictly positive entries, the sign of $\rho_0 \beta_0 + \gamma_0$ is identified by the $\lambda_{\Pi_0}$ eigenvalue it is associated with.

-By Theorem \ref{thm:globalidentification}, the model is identified. \end{proof}
+By Theorem 2, the model is identified. \end{proof}

-\subsubsection{Proposition \ref{prop:globalidentification1}}
+\subsubsection{Proposition 1}